gmberton/image-matching-models/README.md

 > You can pass a list of matchers, i.e. `get_matcher([xfeat, tiny-roma])` to run both matchers and concatenate their keypoints.

 All the matchers can run on GPU, and most of them can run both on GPU or CPU.
 A few can't run on CPU.

-### Use on your own images

-To use on your images you have three options:
-1. create a directory with sub-directories, with two images per sub-directory, just like `./assets/example_pairs`.
-Then use as `python main.py --input path/to/dir`
-2. create a file with pairs of paths, separate by a space, just like `assets/example_pairs_paths.txt`.
-Then use as `python main.py --input path/to/file.txt`
-3. import the matcher package into a script/notebook and use from there, as in the example above

 ## Model Details
 > [!IMPORTANT]